statisfaction-blog/statisfaction-blog.github.io/README.md

 Under the hood
 ==============

-Quarto is configured to render the blog in the doc folder, as recommended here:
+Quarto is configured to render the blog in the docs folder, as recommended here:
 <https://quarto.org/docs/publishing/github-pages.html#render-to-docs>

 The github repo is configured accordingly.